TatarinAlba/TatarinAlba/README.md

 Computer Scientist & Backend Developer
 --------------------------------------

 I've been programming for 6 years, since my school time.
 The first language was Python, i did basic projects on freelance like simple parsers and bots.
 During my bachelor study at the university interest was on C, C++ and Java.
 Networks, operating system and system programming especially was for me the most interesting courses.
-For now, i am improve my skills in back-end development by using Golang, thinking about Machine Learning and creation cool projects.
+For now, i improve my skills in back-end development by using Golang, thinking about Machine Learning and creation cool projects.
 This is only beginning, see what will be later.

 *   🌍  I'm based in Innopolis
 *   ✉️  You can contact me at [albertavkhadeev@gmail.com](mailto:albertavkhadeev@gmail.com)